 Heritage Village - This living history museum is actually 25 historic structures covering 20 acres, including a school, church, sponge warehouse, railroad depot and store as well as a variety of historic homes, an "old time" country store, and a railroad car.
 Kids can explore and watch demos of blacksmithing, weaving baskets, and everyday pioneer tasks such as laundry and cooking.

-Florida Botanical Gardens which has a new children's trail leading you on a one-hour search for butterflies, wildlife, and tropical fruit.
+Heritage Park is located adjacent to the Florida Botanical Gardens which has a new children's trail leading you on a one-hour search for butterflies, wildlife, and tropical fruit.

 Caladesi Island - This beautiful beach, also a state park, is only accessible by ferry.
 There's a small cafe, changing rooms and cabana rentals.
 One of the best beaches in the United States, it can get crowded on the weekends.
 Go early in the day to avoid the rush, and be sure to keep track of the ferry schedule (the ferry leaves from Honeymoon Island State Park).